sa-ne/openshift4-vmware-upi/README.md

 ### Create DNS Zones in IdM

 Login to your IdM server and make sure a reverse zone is configured for your subnet.
 My lab has a subnet of `172.16.10.0` so the corresponding reverse zone is called `10.16.172.in-addr.arpa.`.
 Make sure a forward zone is configured as well.
-It should be whatever is defined in the `<cluster_name>`.`<base_domain>` variables in your Ansible inventory file (`vmware-upi.ocp.pwc.umbrella.local` in this example).
+It should be whatever is defined in the `<cluster_name>`.`<base_domain>` variables in your Ansible inventory file (`alice.lab.uc2.io` in this example).

 ### Creating Inventory File for Ansible